-Quantitative studies have dominated the literature during the past 20 years and have focused on ecological approaches.
-For example Tzortzakaki et al. (2018) studied the effect of the different land-cover types on bird species richness and abundance and proved that open green spaces are the most significant factor favoring bird diversity in a coastal city in Greece.
-Qualitative studies represent 20% of the articles and these are mostly centered in using a social-ecological approach.
-For example Cleland et al. (2015) used qualitative interviews to assess urban coastal environmental constructs and preferences.
-Other qualitative studies have been used to propose designs of green infrastructure in urban cities (Chen et al. 2015).
-Policy studies such as Guerrero Valdebenito & Alarcon Rodriguez (2018) used qualitative approaches to assess tensions and threats to traditional small-scale artisanal fishing giving the coexistence with larger urbanized systems such as mega infrastructures, ports and cities.
-They propose to understand the social-spatial transformation processes of coves, and their adaptation strategies to the effects of the neoliberal development models.
-Modelling studies which include simulation of urban conditions, have begun to emerge in the past six years (Fig. 3c), these studies focus on a variety of issues such as urban heat island.
-Stathopoulou & Cartalis (2007) modeled the thermal urban environment and urban heat island phenomenon in mayor urban areas in Greece.
-Su et al (2019) used modelling to determine realistic flooding scenarios.
-Other modelling studies have contributed to assess social-ecological dimensions.
-For example, Sahal et al. (2013) used macro-simulators and micro-simulators with multi-agent-based modelling to select shelter points and choose evacuation routes for pedestrians located on coasts.
-They informed on evacuation capacities and plans for future tsunamis.
+Quantitative studies have dominated the literature during the past 20 years and have focused on ecological approaches that includeestimating effect of different land-cover types on bird species richness and abundance, proved that open green spaces is relevant factor favoring bird diversity in a coastal cities (Tzortzakaki et al. 2018).
+Qualitative studies represent 20% of the articles and these are mostly centered in using a social-ecological approach involving qualitative interviews in relation to urban coastal environmental constructs and preferences (Cleland et al. 2015), to propose designs of green infrastructure in urban cities (Chen et al. 2015), and policy studies aimed to assess and understand tensions and threats to traditional small-scale artisanal fishing coexisting with larger urbanized systems (Guerrero Valdebenito & Alarcon Rodriguez 2018)..
+Modelling studies which include simulation of urban conditions, have begun to emerge in the past six years (Fig. 3c), these studies focus on a variety of issues such as urban heat in urban coastal areas(Stathopoulou & Cartalis 2007) and to , determine realistic flooding scenarios (Su et al 2019).
+Other modelling studies have contributed to assess social-ecological dimensions, to select shelter points and choose evacuation routes for pedestrians located on coasts and plans for future tsunamis (Sahal et al. 2013)..
 Song et al. (2016) modeled urban environmental benefits, such as green infrastructure, industrial upgrade, and environmental management, in China, testing social-economic and demographic variables.
 The use of modelling to inform environmental policies has been approached mainly through mapping and risk assessments.
 For instance, Storch & Downes (2011) quantified and mapped current and future city-wide flood risks, combining climate change scenarios with urban land use scenarios.

 When looking at the main research objectives it is interesting to note that the study of pollution and human impacts have dominated the literature (Fig. 3d).
 These articles mainly focus on the effects of stressors over coastal urban ecosystems and cities.
 For instance, Capaldo et al. (2000) simulated the atmospheric aerosol size/composition distribution presenting an approach to the modeling of the mass transfer of semi-volatile species; and Jartun & Pettersen (2010) collected sediments from urban stormwater runoff and analyzed for the content of various contaminants, showing that several active pollution sources are supplying the runoff systems.
-Studies that focus on habitat use in urban areas are also common.
-For instance Holloway & Connell (2002) found differences in communities between fixed and floating structures in the benthos and Eguchi et al. (2010) estimated abundance and survival rates for green turtles (Chelonia mydas) in a highly industrialized bay.
+Studies that focus on habitat use in urban areas are also common, and found differences in communities between fixed and floating structures in the benthos (Holloway & Connell 202) and estimation of abundance and survival rates for green turtles (Chelonia mydas) in a highly industrialized bay (Eguchi et al. 2010).
 Studies which focus on different aspects of city design are less frequent, but they have been increasing in the last 10 years.
-Some of these studies have developed climatic guidelines for planning and identifying climatic needs in a coastal cities (e.g Alcoforado et al. 2009), others have applied multi-criteria decision analysis to explore local stakeholders' perceptions in terms of priority actions for waterfront development (Papatheochari & Coccossis 2019).
+Some of these studies have developed climatic guidelines for planning and identifying climatic needs in coastal cities (e.g Alcoforado et al. 2009), others have applied multi-criteria decision analysis to explore local stakeholders' perceptions in terms of priority actions for waterfront development (Papatheochari & Coccossis 2019).